rollerworks/search-docs/searching_in_practice.rst

 Using subgroups in this case is just an example, normally you would use one of the methods described above.

-Find where gender is female and subgroup 0 is matching, subgroup 0 matches when date is (inclusive) between "2011/01/01" and "2014/12/31".
+Find where sex is female and subgroup 0 is matching, subgroup 0 matches when date is (inclusive) between "2011/01/01" and "2014/12/31".

 .. code-block:: php

-    gender: female; (date: 2011/01/01 ~ 2014/12/31)
+    sex: female; (date: 2011/01/01 ~ 2014/12/31)

 Search for users which either have admin access or are disabled
 ---------------------------------------------------------------